Minister for Sports (Sweden)

 The position of Minister for Sports has usually been held by a minister as a part of a wider ministerial portfolio, and it has sorted under different ministries throughout the years.

-The current Minister for Sports is Jakob Forssmed of the Christian Democrats.
-He concurrently serves as the Minister for Social Affairs.
+The current minister for sports is Jakob Forssmed of the Christian Democrats.
+He concurrently serves as the minister for social affairs.

-Spokesperson for the Government's sports policy
+Spokesperson for the government's sports policy

 In the end of the 1970s, at the appointment of the Ullsten Cabinet.
-Prime Minister Ola Ullsten appointed Rune Ångström as spokesperson for the Government's sport policy.
-The position existed between 1978–1979.
+Prime Minister Ola Ullsten appointed Rune Ångström as spokesperson for the government's sport policy.
+The position existed between 1978 and 1979.

-List of Ministers for Sports
+List of ministers for sports

 Ministry history

 The office of Minister for Sports has been under several different ministries since its founding in 1988.